 Annandale Way + GPX

 This 4-stage moderately difficult walk from Moffat to the Solway Firth has a few steep sections and map reading skills could be essential.
 The Annandale Way, one of Scotland’s Great Trails, offers the walker the natural beauty and tranquillity of this lesser known part of Scotland.
-The trail is mostly clearly waymarked and, starting out from Moffat, it winds slowly south.
-Some 13 miles from Moffat at St Ann's (Millhousebridge actually), the more strenuous option continues via Lochmaben but there is an easier branch through Lockerbie.
+The trail is mostly waymarked and, starting out from Moffat, it winds slowly south.
+Some 13 miles from Moffat at St Ann's (Millhousebridge actually), the more strenuous option continues via Lochmaben and the easier branch through Lockerbie.
 Both spurs unite at Hoddom Castle.